Pacific Heights, San Francisco: History

-Attractions and characteristics
+Notable places

-The oldest building in Pacific Heights, located at 2475 Pacific Avenue, was built in 1853, though the majority of the neighborhood was built after the 1906 earthquake.
+The oldest building in Pacific Heights, Leale House, located at 2475 Pacific Avenue, was built in 1853, though the majority of the neighborhood was built after the 1906 earthquake.
 The architecture of the neighborhood is varied; Victorian, Mission Revival, Edwardian, and Château styles are common.

+There are numerous historic mansions in Pac Heights, including the Spreckels Mansion, the home of sugar tycoon Adolph B. Spreckels; the Whittier Mansion which served as the German Reich's West Coast headquarters during WWII, and many more.

 Several countries have consulates in Pacific Heights.
 They include Italy, Greece, Vietnam, South Korea, China, and Germany.

 Most of the neighborhood's boutiques and restaurants can be found along Fillmore Street, south of Pacific Avenue.
-They include stores like Athleta, Prada, Marc by Marc Jacobs, and Ralph Lauren.
 Other businesses in Pacific Heights are located on California and Divisadero Streets, as well as on Van Ness Avenue.

 Pacific Heights is home to several schools, including the San Francisco University High School; Drew School (formerly Drew College Preparatory School); the Hamlin School; Convent of the Sacred Heart High School; Stuart Hall High School, San Francisco Waldorf School, Academy of Thought and Industry, and Town School for Boys, among others.
 The celebrated Grant Elementary School was open on Pacific Ave from 1922 to 1972.
 Its students included children of diplomats, the well to do, and the adjacent Presidio military base.
 Current elementary schools include Hillwood Academic Day School, which opened in 1949.

+Parks

+Pac Heights is home to numerous parks, including Lafayette Park, Alta Plaza Park, the Bush/Broderick Mini Park, the Cottage Row Mini Park, and the Hamilton Recreation Center.

+Events

+Pac Heights has played host to many notable events -- both ongoing and one time -- such as: